RobertMcCarter/animal-ai/README.md

    For example, I had previously tagged the following rabbit with a single rectangle.
-   However, breaking up this rabbit rectangle into 128x128 sub-images included the three red sub-images, which clearly don't include any rabbit and whose delta with the previous frame was obviously exactly like a negatively tagged detla sub-image:
+   However, breaking up this rabbit rectangle into 128x128 sub-images included the three red sub-images, which clearly don't include any rabbit and whose delta with the previous frame was obviously exactly like a negatively tagged delta sub-image:

    ![rabbit-rectangle-with-highlighted-no-rabbit-sub-squares](./docs/images/rabbit-with-blank-spaces.png)